Cap0n3/syncMyFolder/README.md

 .\syncMyFolder.ps1 C:\Users\Kim\Folder1 C:\Users\Kim\Folder2 -Test testFolder2
 ```

-If you wish, you can create new test folders with custom structure for testing, just name new folders 'testFolder7', 'testFolder8', etc ... and create a `.zip` backup placed in folder `0_backup_zip/` (used to restore original structure of test folder).
+There's already a few tests provided but, if you wish, you can create new test folders with custom structure for testing.
+The parent folder should be named 'testFolder8', 'testFolder9', etc ...
+Then you must create a `.zip` backup of the test folder placed in directory `0_backup_zip/`, it's used to restore original structure of test folder after the test synchronization.

 Run Script with test flag and either :

-- Say 'No' when prompted to check if testFolders content fits expected results.
-Then, run script again and say 'Yes' when prompted to re-initialize testFolders to original structure.
+- Say no `N` when prompted to check if testFolders content fits expected results.
+Then, run script again and say yes `Y` when prompted to re-initialize testFolders to original structure.
-- Don't do anything, check if testFolders content fits expected results (Go to logs to see if folders are in sync) and if everything is ok, enter 'Y'.
+- Don't do anything, check if testFolders content fits expected results (Go to logs to see if folders are in sync or check console message) and if everything is ok, enter `Y` to restore test folder original structure.